Semaglutide vs Tirzepatide: Which GLP-1 Is Right for You?

 Frequently Asked Questions

 The side effect profiles are similar.
-Both commonly cause nausea (reported in 40-50% of patients during dose escalation), diarrhea, vomiting, constipation, and decreased appetite.
-These gastrointestinal effects typically improve over time as the body adjusts and with gradual dose titration.
+Both commonly cause nausea (often during dose escalation), diarrhea, vomiting, constipation, and decreased appetite.
+These gastrointestinal effects typically improve over time with gradual dose titration.
+A licensed provider monitors tolerability for patients in Weight Method's compounded program.

-Brand-name retail prices exceed $1,000/month without insurance for both medications.
-Through Weight Method's telehealth program, both semaglutide and tirzepatide are available from $99/month, including medication, licensed provider oversight, and free shipping to all 50 states.
+Through Weight Method's telehealth program, both compounded semaglutide and compounded tirzepatide are available from $99/month, including the medication, licensed provider oversight, and shipping in the states where our providers are licensed.

 Ready to Get Started?